|REGION:||Forestania Greenstone Belt, Western Australia|

 Issues have arisen in the past with grandfathering of datasets; this has meant valuable information has been collected by multiple exploration companies, most of which have used a different structures and coding systems, and the understanding the value of the ground they are sitting on is lost or not recognised.
 Kidman Resources has taken considerable time to evaluate this information and the data that has it has uncovered shows the rich potential of the district.

-Widespread systematic exploration at the Mt Holland area was first undertaken during the 1960s Poseidon nickel boom.
+Widespread systematic exploration of the Mt Holland area was first undertaken during the 1960s Poseidon nickel boom.
 The 1970s saw a drilling programme 4km south of the current Bounty Main open pit which encountered a thin zone of gold mineralisation.
 Successive drill programmes resulted in the 1985 Bounty gold deposit discovery.
-Mining commenced at in 1988, with production continuing through until April 2002.
+Mining commenced in 1988, with production continuing through until April 2002.
 By April 2002, Bounty was estimated to have processed a total of 8.8 million tonnes (“Mt”) at an average mill head grade of 5.12 g/t Au to a vertical depth of 1,065 m below surface.

 Previous ownership of the Bounty project area is summarised below: